AAC vs MP3 Full Comparison: Which One is Better

 - AAC is the only network broadcast audio format that can get "Excellent" at all EBU listening test project.

 To get more detailed comparison among lossy AAC, MP3 and lossless WAV in audio quality, check here, which uses professional device phase inverter to create the null test.
+Yet, this null test is suprised to find that the MP3 performed better during the test.

 2. AAC vs. MP3 File Size Comparison